Key Quote

 ITALIAN RENAISSANCE POWER

 The poem is based on Alfonso II d'Este, the 5th Duke of Ferrara (1533–1597), whose first wife Lucrezia de' Medici died under suspicious circumstances aged 17.
 The Italian Renaissance was a period of extraordinary art and culture, but also of ruthless political power — noble families like the Medicis and d'Estes wielded absolute authority.
-Browning uses this historical setting to explore how patriarchal power reduces women to possessions.
+Browning uses this historical setting to explore how patriarchalpatriarchal — Relating to a system where men hold primary power and authority power reduces women to possessions.

 VICTORIAN GENDER POLITICS

 Although set in Renaissance Italy, Browning wrote for a Victorian audience.
-Victorian wives had virtually no legal identity under coverture (legal doctrine where a wife's rights were absorbed by her husband).
+Victorian wives had virtually no legal identity under coverturecoverture — A legal doctrine where a married woman's rights are subsumed by her husband.
 By presenting an extreme case of male ownership, Browning invited contemporary readers to recognise milder versions of the same dynamic in their own marriages — the Duke is a magnifying glass for everyday patriarchal control.

 Key Words